Fuel ReviewsBelow average4 min read

 Pain pointWhat shows up in iOS reviews

-Barcode-not-found flow requires backing all the way outWhen a scan fails, users must exit the scanner and navigate manually to add a new item — a broken workflow for a routine event.
+Barcode-not-found flow requires backing all the way outWhen a scan fails, users must exit the scanner and navigate manually to add a new item, which is a broken workflow for a routine event.

 App Store